boranseckin/rocks/README.md

 Rocks is a dynamically typed language.
 This means that the type of a variable is determined at runtime.
 This is in contrast to statically typed languages, where the type of a variable is determined at compile time.
-Dynamically typed languages are often easier to use, but are generally slower than statically typed languages.
+Dynamically typed languages are often easier to use but are generally slower than statically typed languages.

 Rocks is a tree-walk interpreter.
 This means that the interpreter walks the abstract syntax tree (AST) and evaluates each node.
 This is in contrast to a compiler, which would convert the AST into bytecode or machine code.
-Tree-walk interpreters are generally easier to implement than compilers, but are generally slower than compilers.
+Tree-walk interpreters are generally easier to implement than compilers but are generally slower than compilers.

 Rocks is a hobby project and is not intended for production use.
 The goal of this project is to learn more about programming languages and interpreters.
 This project is inspired by the